 Before every new school year, expect to see special Apple student discounts pop up.

-Right now, students can get Apple’s Higher Education Back-to-School offer of either a $100 or $150 Apple gift card with the purchase of an eligible Apple product such as an iPad, iMac, or MacBook Air.
-This promotion started on June 5 and ends on Oct.
-2, 2023.
+Typically each back-to-school season, from June to October, students can get Apple’s Higher Education Back-to-School offer of either a $100 or $150 Apple gift card with the purchase of an eligible Apple product such as an iPad, iMac, or MacBook Air.

 Related: You can get 30% off Samsung products with the Samsung student discount.